marcelfw/mgit/docs/manual.md

     function mcd()
     {
-        cd `mgit -root ~/ path $1 | tail -1`
+        cd `mgit -root ~/ -name "$1" echo "{{ .Path }}" | tail -1`
     }

 Source your profile and then you can use "mcd <part-of-repository-path>" to quickly go to any repository in your home directory.
+Change tail to head, to return the first match instead of the last.

 ### Quickly view projects' git status